How to Make Your Fitness and Nutrition Goals Stick in 2020By DuBose Fitness

-Losing 30 pounds by the year’s end is absolutely achievable!
+Losing 30 pounds in 12 months is absolutely achievable!
 But it’s also a big goal.
 Don’t let yourself become discouraged early in the year.
 Instead, set “baby goals” along the way.
-Setting smaller goals – say, one pound per week – will keep you encouraged.
+Setting smaller goals—say, one pound per week—will keep you encouraged.
 Don’t forget to celebrate each mini-goal!

 4. Educate yourself about your goal.

 It’s very hard to reach your goal if you know nothing about it.
 Before you make your plan, be sure you know what you’re getting into!
-Meet with a personal trainer to discuss your goals and come up with a plan of action.
-A trainer is a great resource when setting your goal – he can provide information on exactly what you’ll need to do to make your resolution a reality.
+Meet with a personal trainer to discuss your goals and develop a plan of action.
+A trainer is a great resource when setting your goal—he or she can provide information on exactly what you’ll need to do to make your resolution a reality.

 5. Beat boredom.

-On January first, you’ll be pounding the pavement.
+In January, you’ll be pounding the pavement.
 By April, it may be more of a slow amble.
 If you begin to get bored with your routine, switch it up!
-Talk to your personal trainer about new exercises you can do or new recipes you can try.
+Talk to your personal trainer about new exercises you can implement or new recipes you can try.
 It’s easy to give up on your goals if you’re bored with the process.

 6. Go easy on yourself.